NTUC Downtown East

 NTUC Downtown East is an entertainment hub located in Pasir Ris, Singapore.
 It is 147,000 square metres in area and was officially opened on 5 November 2000.
 It is run by NTUC club.
 It provides leisure and entertainment for families and youths.
 It competes with the two Integrated Resorts, especially Resorts World Sentosa.

 Attractions

 Various types of entertainment features are being provided in NTUC Downtown East.
 Such features are shopping, arcades and others.
 The attractions include:

 E!Hub

-A five-storey leisure and entertainment hub, named E!hub, was developed at NTUC Downtown East sometime in 2008.
+A five-storey leisure and entertainment hub, named E!hub, was opened in early 2008.
 E!hub's main features include: